KutayDemiray/Who-s-In-/group/meetingslog.md

 **Discussion:**
 Most people said our project was too broad and should be narrowed down in the feedback, so after some discussion we decided to focus on finding people for events and other activities, and ditched the other features we had planned earlier.
 We brainstormed some feature ideas and settled on adding a map/GPS feature (for finding event locations easily), user accounts (with only some simple features like a nickname, profile picture and a small bio, our main aim was to prevent spam/bot accounts so we made registration mandatory for using the app) and an event list that allows searching and sorting.
+After that, Kaan wrote the introduction part of the project.
+Gökberk wrote the conclusion.
+Rest of us worked on the main paragraphs.
 ****
 ### Online Meeting ~ (25.03.2020, ~30 minutes)
 ****